 They're always smiling, but they're not always happy to see you.

 Dolphins have an impressive reputation.
 Not only are they incredibly intelligent, but they also tend to interact with humans on a regular basis.
 But are dolphins dangerous?
 Unfortunately, these wild animals have been responsible for more than a few vicious and fatal attacks.
 Want to know more?
 Read on for all the ways dolphins are more menacing than you may have thought.

 READ THIS NEXT: 75 Weird Animal Facts Everyone Should Know.

 17 Reasons Dolphins Are More Dangerous Than You Ever Thought

 Dolphins have sharp teeth that they usually use to rip apart their prey.
-Bottlenose dolphins, for example, have between 80 and 100 teeth that they use to grab, grip and secure their prey.
+Bottlenose dolphins, for example, have between 80 and 100 teeth that they use to grab, grip, and secure their prey.

 However, the creatures can (and do!) bite humans on occasion.
-Because of the potential danger, officials at the Commerce Department's National Marine Fisheries Service have even released fliers with warnings that "dozens of bites have been reported” and “people have been pulled underwater" by the animals.
+Because of the potential danger, officials at the Commerce Department's National Marine Fisheries Service have even released fliers with warnings that "dozens of bites have been reported and people have been pulled underwater" by the animals.

 Dolphins do more than just bite their victims during an attack.
 When Valerie Ryan was attacked by a dolphin, the animal "plowed into [her] with [its] snout.
 It was very powerful and painful, and the speed was amazing," she said.

-They're always developing new ways to hunt and kill their prey.
+3. They're always developing new ways to hunt and kill their prey.

 When dolphins are hungry, they turn into calculating predators who are capable of developing unusual methods to trap their prey.
 For instance, dolphins that live in the shallow waters of Florida have been observed using their tails to kick up mud in a circular formation in order to trap fish inside, while dolphins who live in Shark Bay, Australia, have been seen using sponges as tools to dig up prey from the seafloor.